llord1/llord1.github.io/00-Outline.md

 Data:

-All collected Kwéyòl text samples including formal text samples and informal text samples
+All collected Kwéyòl text samples including formal text samples and informal text samples.
+Current progress is as follows:

+The dictionary currently states that it bears 3969 entries in Saint Lucian Creole French, and 4470 in English.
+Therefore the goal would be about 400 new Saint Lucian Creole French entries.
+Currently, with only preliminary testing, I have identified about 44 vocabulary items currently excluded from the Kwéyòl dictionary's entries (this excludes other found phrases like 2018, job titles, etc.) from just two documents.
+This is only about a one percent increase for now.
+However, I was also able to identify instances of alternative spellings of current entries.
+These can be regarded as spelling errors, yet can serve as useful data for future spelling correction programs.
+I have also completed a simple demonstration of this possibility using simplistic Python coding.
+This may be expanded further in future works.

 Project 2: (partially completed)